airbnb/javascript/README.md

     })(this);↵
     ```

-  - [18.6](#18.6) <a name='18.6'></a> Use indentation when making long method chains.
+  - [18.6](#18.6) <a name='18.6'></a> Use indentation when making long method chains (more than 2 method chains).
 Use a leading dot, which
-    emphasizes that the line is a method call, not a new statement.
+    emphasizes that the line is a method call, not a new statement. eslint: [newline-per-chained-call](http://eslint.org/docs/rules/newline-per-chained-call)

     ```javascript
     // bad